 “When you March for Babies, you are making the statement that you want to live in a world where healthy moms and strong babies are a priority for us all,” Mr. Woodall noted.
 “It’s a day for everyone.
 Together we hope for the day when all moms and babies are healthy.
 We remember the babies we lost.
 We celebrate every baby.”

 Thousands of families, area businesses and community leaders will join together at McCaughan Park in downtown Corpus Christi for this year's March for Babies.
 Registration begins at 8:30 a.m. with the 3-mile walk kicking off at 9.
-For information on how to register for March for Babies, start a team with co-workers, family or friends, or to make a donation, go to marchforbabies.org or marchforbabies.org/team/corpuschristimedicalcenter.
+Find out more about the March for Babies here.